Branded Ads · Video, Static & Graphics · Winners → Variants → Scaled

 This is a compounding loop.
 One good creative becomes 4 (original + 3 mutations).
 The best mutation becomes 4 more.
 Within 6 weeks, you have a library of 20+ tested creatives from a single original winner — all with provable lineage back to what worked.

-What to measure at each stage
+What to measure — by format

 CTRClick-through rate.
 Beauty benchmark: 0.8–1.5%.

-ROASRevenue ÷ spend.
-Scale ads above 2.5× ROAS.
+ROASRevenue ÷ ad spend.
+Scale above 2.5×.

 Kill immediately if: